Pranshu-Bahadur/PackBoost/README.md

 booster.fit(X_train, y_train, era_ids_train)
 ```

+PackBoost now relies on the native frontier evaluator each depth.
+It raises a
-PackBoost will raise a clear error if `device="cuda"` is requested but CuPy or a
+clear error if `device="cuda"` is requested but the CUDA frontier backend is
-CUDA device is unavailable.
+missing or a CUDA device is unavailable.

 ## scikit-learn Wrapper